aae-stats/aae.data/README.md

-## `aae.data`: methods to interact with the AAEDB
+## `aae.data`: methods to check AAE field data prior to database uploads

-The `aae.data` package is a suite of methods to interact with the AAEDB.
-The current purpose of this package is to support QA/QC of data sets to be uploaded to the database.
-Future extensions will include tools to download, reformat, and analyse data from the AAEDB.
+The `aae.data` package supports QA/QC of data sets to be uploaded to the database.
+Future extensions will include tools to reformat and analyse data from the AAEDB.

 ## Usage